Random Access Memory

 DRAM.
 Dynamic Random Access Memory is slower than SRAM and needs to be refreshed many times every second.
 Each memory cell consists of a capacitor and a transistor.
 DRAM is much less expensive than SRAM.

 SDRAM.
 Synchronous Dynamic Random Access Memory is a special type of DRAM that is synchronized to the system clock.
-Each chip contains internal registers that accept requests from the CPU, thus freeing the cpu to do other things while the data is assembled.
+Each chip contains internal registers that accept requests from the CPU, thus freeing the CPU to do other things while the data is assembled.
 Since SDRAM is synchronized to the CPU, it "knows" when the next cycle is coming, and has the data ready when the CPU requests it.
 This increases efficiency by reducing CPU wait states.
-SDRAM is available at speeds as high as 133 MHz.

-"Okay," we can hear you saying.
-"But what RAM should I use?"
-Click here to go to the next page, and we'll talk about it.
+Click here to go to the next page where we'll talk about choosing RAM.